Puroik language

-The Puroik language, sometimes known as Sulung, is a possible language isolate spoken by the Puroik people of Arunachal Pradesh in India and of Lhünzê County, Tibet, in China.
+The Puroik language (previously called Sulung, a derogatory term, by other tribes) is a set of language varieties spoken by the Puroik people of Arunachal Pradesh in India and of Lhünzê County, Tibet, in China.

 Besides their own language, the Puroik also use Nishi, Hindi, and Assamese.
 Literacy is very low, at about 2%.
-Those who are literate use either the Bengali script, Devanagari or the Latin alphabet to write Puroik.
+Those who are literate use either the Bengali-Assamese script, Devanagari or the Latin alphabet to write Puroik.

 Geographical distribution

 Remsangpuia (2008:17) listed a limited number of Puroik villages.
 Currently, Puroik are seen inhabiting the following districts and circles of Arunachal Pradesh.
 They also live in Nyishi, Aka, and Miji areas.